Are you deciding whether to visit Acapulco vs Puerto Vallarta for a trip?

 The average cost for one person to take a two-week trip is just $904 (USD).
 As you can see, Puerto Vallarta is a serious contender best budget location in Mexico.

 It has everything you’d need for a safe retreat at a fraction of Cancun.
 More so when realize that many US tourists choose either Puerto Vallarta or Cancun for their vacations in Mexico.

 Puerto Vallarta doesn’t just attract its thousands of visitors with climate and beaches alone.

 There is a beachside promenade with boutique shops and unique public sculptures.

 Whale watching is huge in Puerto Vallarta, with boat trips running regularly to ensure you get your share of the leviathan beasts.

 Extreme activities such as skydiving, rock-climbing, zip-lining, and ATV tours are available here, with some of the best natural landscapes to explore as well as escape to.

 Get a better idea of the activities in this area by reading this guide on things to do in Puerto Vallarta for more up to date travel advice.

 Best Time to Visit Puerto Vallarta?

-The best time to visit Puerto Vallarta is between the months of April and June when the weather is pleasant and the room rates are affordable.
+The best time to visit Puerto Vallarta is between April and June when the weather is pleasant and the room rates are affordable.